LeviLenardez/gatsby-starter-blog-mid/content/blog/hello-world/index.md

 ![Suzuki Hustler which drive by Toba Minami](./yurucamps2hustler4.jpg)

-That's it for now, hope everyone enjoy my firt post in this testing blog.
+That's it for now, hope everyone enjoy my first post in this testing blog.

 ![Levi Top](./sa-aot6.png)